-THE IMPACT OF THE MJO ON WEATHER REGIMES IN THE NZ REGION AND RELATIONSHIP WITH THE SAM DURING THE SOUTHERN HEMISPHERE SUMMER
+THE IMPACT OF THE MJO ON WEATHER REGIMES IN THE NEW ZEALAND REGION AND RELATIONSHIP WITH THE SAM DURING THE SOUTHERN HEMISPHERE SUMMER

 N. FAUCHEREAUa, B. POHLb, A. LORREYa

 aNational Institute of Water and Atmospheric Research (NIWA); Auckland, New Zealand